BarakAharoni/SecurityArticles/README.md

 # SecurityAritcles
-This repository contains articles and guidance for Security and Malware Researchers.
+This repository contains articles and guidance for security and malware researchers.

 ## Table of Contents